 Druids can use Teleport: Moonglade to reach Everlook quickly, to do the cloth turn-ins and quests there.
 It is safe to take a flight to Everlook when your reputation is Hated, as the flight masters are far enough away from the city to not attract attention of the guards.
 However, Horde players should swing wide of the city entrance when going to do cloth turn-ins.

-Alliance druids can reach Darnassus quickly via a short flight from Moonglade.
+Alliance druids below level 110 can reach Darnassus quickly via a short flight from Moonglade.
 A Darkmoon Faire Mystic Mage is just inside the city portal from Rut’theran Village, making it easy for druids to access the Darkmoon Faire without having to use their Hearthstone to get there.
+Darnassus becomes inaccessible at level 110, but players can speak to Zidormi on the road south of Lor’danel to restore access to it if desired.

 Tips for Mages